SHAIMOOM251283/NeoRAG/README.md

 MIT

-Feel free to fork, modify, and use.
+Feel free to fork, modify and use.

 Built in Dhaka with curiosity & local LLMs.
 2025–2026